teslanet-nl/mule-plc-connector/README.md

     </plc:write>
 ```

 The result of the write operation is a plcWriteResponse XML message describing which values are successfully written.
 The written values are returned in the response for information.

-The response for the request above could show:
+The response on the request above could be:

 ```
     <plcWriteResponse>